lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

     Then, let us create a 3D simulation box of dimensions :math:`9 \times 3 \times 3 \; \text{nm}^3`,
-    and make space for 9 atom types (2 for the water molecule, and 7 for the polymer molecule), 7 bond types, 8 angle types, and 4 dihedral types.
+    and make space for 9 atom types (2 for the water + 7 for the polymer), 7 bond types (1 for the water + 6 for the polymer), 8
+    angle types (1 for the water + 7 for the polymer), and 4 dihedral types (for the polymer only).
     Copy the following lines into *input.lammps*:

 ..  code-block:: lammps